 "I walked away from a $600k private equity job"

-Grace is the kind of person most banks, most private equity funds, and probably many hedge funds would like to hire.
+Georgia* is the kind of person most banks, most private equity funds, and probably many hedge funds would like to hire.
 She's smart.
-She's proven her ability, first in Morgan Stanley's M&A group and then in General Atlantic's high growth public markets investing fund.
+She's proven her ability, first in a bulge bracket M&A group and then in a top private equity firm's high growth public markets investing fund.
 And she's a woman.

-She ticks all the buckets, but in the past few weeks, she has walked away from her finance career and railed against her previous employer in a way that hasn't been seen since Greg Smith left Goldman Sachs 10 years ago. - Except she has taken to social media while Smith turned to the New York Times, making her claims more raw, more angry and a lot less sanitized than Smith's gripes against Goldman.
+She ticks all the buckets, but in the past few weeks, she has walked away from her finance career and railed against her previous employer in a way that hasn't been seen since Greg Smith left Goldman Sachs 10 years ago. - Her claims are raw, angry and a lot less sanitized than Smith's gripes against Goldman.

 "Many of the people with integrity leave the industry," she says.
 "What remains are people who are weak, who are happy to do sweatshop work."
 The industry wants young people who are loyal and who are happy to be taken advantage of, she adds: "These guys don't assume that cute Asian women who are 5ft 3 will have their own minds.
 They assume that we will continue to do their bidding.
 But I am not a comfort woman - you cannot keep occupying all my time and my energy and using all my IT skills."

-She spent just over two years working in M&A for Morgan Stanley before joining General Atlantic in 2019.
-Initially, Grace worked on the high growth private markets investing team, but in March 2021 she moved to a new team where she led the formation of a high growth North Atlantic public investing fund with two other investors.
+She spent just over two years working in M&A before moving into PE.
+Initially, she worked on the high growth private markets investing team, but in March 2021 she moved to a new team where she led the formation of a high growth public investing fund with two other investors.

 Although she wasn't given carried interest, she wasn't exactly badly paid.
 She claims that GA indicated that she would earn nearly $600k this year if the fund performed.
 When she quit, she left that on the table.